Diffusion of turbulence following both stable and unstable step stratification perturbations: Results

 \subsection{Spatial statistical properties}

-Statistics are computed by averaging the variables in the planes $(x_1,x_2)$ normal to the mixing direction (with a sample of $2^{10}\times2^{10}$ data-points).
-We focus on the variation along the vertical (non-homogeneous) direction $x_3$.
-We thus define the average operator $\langle\cdot\rangle(x_3)$ as the mean inside a plane $(x_1,x_2)$ at given values of $x_3$:
+The statistics are computed by averaging the variables in the planes $(x_1,x_2)$ normal to the mixing direction (with a sample of $2^{10}\times2^{10}$ data-points).
+We focus on the variation along the vertical (non-homogeneous) direction, $x_3$.
+We thus define the average operator $\langle\cdot\rangle(x_3)$ as the mean value inside a plane $(x_1,x_2)$ for given values of $x_3$: